PaulThompson/dnit/README.md

   place to have a (deno) typescript tree for the task scripting, which encourages tasks to be separated into modules and generally organised as a typescript project tree.
-- User scripts can have an `import_map.json` file in order to import tasks and utils more flexibly.
+- User scripts can use a `deno.json` file in the `dnit` directory for configuration (import maps, TypeScript options, etc).
+For legacy compatibility, standalone `import_map.json` or `.import_map.json` files are also supported.
 - The main `dnit` tool can be executed on its own (see section on [Installation](#Installation) above)